amaaåv

 autonomous inference and the age after autonomous symbols

 I dim the room and listen before I touch the fader.
 Full silence first: a pre-figure space where even nothing has not yet been named.
 No echo, no silhouette, no grain on the meter.
-Then one tone appears and the room acquires relation.
-A second tone changes the first.
+Then one tone appears and the room acquires relation; a second tone changes the first.
 I pull the fader down and the silence returns, but it is not the same silence; it carries the memory of possible relation.
 In sound making this interval can be called the no-matter space.
-Modern inferential systems live in something like it.
-They can begin from almost nothing—text, a trace, a preference, a behavioral silhouette—and produce figures that look like meaning, context, expertise, market position.
-What opened is a space of variations around the same core.
-One topic, dozens of plausible assemblies.
+Modern inferential systems live in something like it: from almost nothing (text, a trace, a preference, a behavioral silhouette) they produce figures that look like meaning, context, expertise, market position.
+What opened is a space of variations around the same core, one topic with dozens of plausible assemblies.
 The symbolic surround recalculates around attention, and with it a corridor of variants unfolds.

 autonomous symbols

 If simulacra marked the age of autonomous symbols, Probabilisticum marks the age of autonomous inference.
-The simulacrum detached the sign from stable reality.
-The image, the brand, the media figure, the ideological gesture, the lifestyle symbol could circulate without needing a living source behind them.
-The figure could refer to other figures, other surfaces, other already-mediated forms.
-Reality remained singular: it was hard to reprogram, variants emerged slowly, contrast was rarely made visible.
-It became negotiable through symbolic systems that everyone at least shared as weather.
-Mass media created a common storm.
-Advertising, propaganda, blogging, branding, journalism, cinema, television, platform feeds still depended on some single shared surface.
-Even when detached from reality, the image remained culturally traceable.
-It had a public body.
+By detaching the sign from stable reality, the simulacrum allowed the image, brand, media figure, ideological gesture, and lifestyle symbol to circulate without a living source behind them and to refer onward to other figures, surfaces, and already-mediated forms.
+Reality remained singular: it was hard to reprogram, variants emerged slowly, contrast was rarely made visible, and symbolic systems negotiated it as weather shared by everyone.
+Mass media created a common storm across advertising, propaganda, blogging, branding, journalism, cinema, television, and platform feeds, all of which still depended on some single public surface where even a detached image retained a culturally traceable body.

 autonomous inference

-Media are becoming personal as surround: the landscape rebuilds around the person, not only the headline inside a shared feed.
+Media are becoming personal as surround: the landscape rebuilds around the person, including the headline inside a shared feed.
 Privacy no longer fits the description, because the individual surround is assembled through observation, prediction, extraction, and continuous behavioral modeling.
 It approaches the person and still belongs to machinery outside the person.
-This is the dramatic shift: the screen was once a common hall.
-Now the hall rebuilds while I stand in it.
+This is the dramatic shift: the screen was once a common hall; now the hall rebuilds while I stand in it.

 throughput and void

-The older media economy was built around attention at scale.
-The inferential economy asks for something larger: continuous interaction, continuous regeneration, unabating spending, unabating demand.
-The system can produce more symbolic variants than existing human desire can absorb.
-The void is caused by excess of possibilities, not by their scarcity.
-Production has outrun the available forms of consumption.
-I keep opening essays about decline—music, journalism, retail, cinema, software—and each one names a crisis while the same week brings more tools, more channels, more formats, more automation, more possible audiences.
-The contradiction is structural.
-Capacity to generate offerings expanded; the human base did not expand its capacity to care, pay, choose, verify, or remain attentive.
+The older media economy was built around attention at scale, while the inferential economy asks for continuous interaction, regeneration, spending, and demand.
+Its systems can produce more symbolic variants than existing human desire can absorb, creating a void from excess possibility after production has outrun the available forms of consumption.
+I keep opening essays about decline in music, journalism, retail, cinema, and software, and each one names a crisis while the same week brings more tools, channels, formats, automation, and possible audiences.
+This contradiction is structural: capacity to generate offerings expanded, while the human base did not expand its capacity to care, pay, choose, verify, or remain attentive.

 fragmented rooms

 Politics changes in the same current.
 Propaganda was built for shared symbolic fields: flood the square, occupy the screen, repeat the slogan.
 When each such field becomes locally inferred, propaganda loses some of its old centrality.
-Manipulation grows more sensitive—to environment, moment, person; harder to monopolize.
+Manipulation grows more sensitive to environment, moment, and person, and harder to monopolize.
 The state speaks into countless halls that regenerate while it speaks.
-Influencing and blogging belonged to the late symbolic economy—a person as channel, a lifestyle as proof, attention as capital.
+Influencing and blogging belonged to the late symbolic economy: a person as channel, a lifestyle as proof, attention as capital.
 When everyone can generate a convincing symbolic world around themselves, mass attention begins to lose its old density.
-The form remains.
-The spell thins.
+The form remains; the spell thins.

 frictionless ontology

 The frightening part is that the distinction between real, fake, simulated, authentic, social, private, public, and meaningful becomes frictionless.
-Everything can be made to appear to matter.
-Everything can be explained.
-Everything can be fitted into a narrative.
-Everything can be generated as a plausible continuation of something else.
+Everything can be made to appear to matter, explained, fitted into a narrative, or generated as a plausible continuation of something else.
 This is frictionless ontology: the condition where explanation and significance are always available on tap.

 Probabilistic systems are functions.
 Given a fixed model, seed, environment, and computational path, output can be reproduced.
-Inference has no continuity: each pass is closed within its context.
-Consciousness does—the thread that survives passes, pauses, memory lapses, return.
+Inference has no continuity, and each pass is closed within its context.
+Consciousness does, as the thread that survives passes, pauses, memory lapses, return.
 Hardware randomness is not always pseudo; thermal and quantum sources exist.
 Philosophically, even when entropy is physically real, its social effect still passes through computational form.
 What matters is that variation becomes a production resource for sense.
 For human attention the domain is already unmanageable: too high a dimensionality, too many hidden transitions, too rapid a generation of variants.
 The operator loses the hand on the fader.
 Only the nearest notes remain visible, not the whole score.

 the fader